The best hotels in Heraklion

 For dinner, Dedalou pedestrian street and the surrounding lanes have the highest concentration of quality restaurants.
 Peskesi on Kapetan Haralampi Street serves serious Cretan cuisine using local farms, and it fills up fast.
 Fyllo...sofico on Plateia Kornarou does excellent bougatsa if you need a late-night sugar fix after a long day.

-Heraklion's best neighborhoods
+Heraklion's best hotel regions

 The Old Harbour area is where you want to be. walkable, scenic, close to everything that matters.
 City Centre is the practical fallback, especially if you're catching an early ferry or flight.